Overview

 Does Insurance Cover CPAP Machines?

 If you have health insurance, you may be able to obtain a CPAP machine through your insurance company, potentially reducing your out-of-pocket expenses.
-Many insurance plans, including Medicare, cover a portion of the cost of a CPAP machine and supplies.
+Many insurance plans, including Medicare, cover a portion of the cost of CPAP machine and supplies.

 However, coverage details vary significantly between plans.
 Depending on your insurance coverage, you may be required to pay for your machine either partially or in full, depending on your policy's terms and conditions.